 Is DataCamp recognised?

-While those familiar with DataCamp recognise it for what it’s worth, most data scientists are still unfamiliar with the platform.
-Therefore, as DataCamp is not a university-backed and fully accredited platform, it is not considered recognised in the traditional sense.
+While those familiar with DataCamp recognize it for what it’s worth, most data scientists are still unfamiliar with the platform.
+Also, as DataCamp is not a university-backed and fully accredited platform, it is not considered recognized in the traditional sense.